Artmann/artmann-web-next/articles/vibe-coding-makes-you-a-better-engineer.md

 <img alt="Cleaning up your project" loading="lazy" src="/images/cleaning-up.webp" />

-I wouldn't expect AI tools to make your engineers much faster individually, but we can use the introduction of these tools as a cataclyst of change for how we work, invest in our processes and our tooling to build better software and ship it more often.
+I wouldn't expect AI tools to make your engineers much faster individually, but We can use the introduction of these tools as a catalyst for change in how we work, invest in our processes and our tooling to build better software and ship it more often.
 The real speed improvements come from removing the organizational cruft that's been slowing us down all along.